TanjinAlam/Tether-challenge/README.md

-# P2P Auction
+# P2P Auction using hyperswarm & hyperbee

-Simple P2P Auction Using Hyperswarm
+Simple P2P Auction Using Hyperswarm, hyperbee to store the data.

 ## Installation